tommasominella/CosPlace/README.md

 You can download plenty of trained models below.

+## Domain Adaptation
+In order to perform the domain adaptation extension, `$ python3 DA_train.py --dataset_folder path/to/sf-xl/processed` must be run.
+The relative network class DAGeoLocNet and the DTrainDataset class are called inside train

+## Data Augmentation

+## Optimizers
+This extension has been developed changing the optimizer used inside train.py and with different values of learning rate given in input when running the code.

+## Ensembles
+In order to perform the domain adaptation extension, `$ python3 Ensembles_train.py --dataset_folder path/to/sf-xl/processed` must be run.
+The relative network class DAGeoLocNet and the DTrainDataset class are called inside train

 ## Model Zoo

 In the table below are links to models with different backbones and dimensionality of descriptors, trained on SF-XL.